D0nni387/The-Quiz-Hub/README.md

 ## Features

-As the primary feature of the site is to provide a quiz application to the user it will allow the below options to expand the users experiance to their tastes
+As the primary feature of the site is to provide a quiz application to the user it will allow the below options to expand the users experiance to their tastes.

 ### Select a topic